Saskatchewan Oil & Gas Corporation: History

 It was responsible for oil and natural gas exploration, extraction, and marketing in the province of Saskatchewan.

-In 1986, Premier Grant Devine from Progressive Conservative Party of Saskatchewan privatized it by selling the majority of the company to the public.
+In 1986, Premier Grant Devine from the Progressive Conservative Party of Saskatchewan privatized it by selling the majority of the company to the public.
 Its name was changed to Wascana Energy Inc and shares were made available on the public markets.
 In 1987, the last remaining government interest in the corporation was sold to Canadian Occidental Petroleum.

 In 1997, Talisman Energy initiated a hostile takeover of Wascana Energy.
 However, Canadian Occidental (later known as Nexen and now CNOOC International) countered this as a white knight and responded with a higher bid, which was supported by Wascana Energy's board of directors.

 Operations

 In 1997, Wascana was one of the top three oil and gas producers in Canada, producing 115,000 barrels of oil equivalent in Northern Canada and 264,000 worldwide, with international interests in Venezuela and Algeria.